Java-SpringBoot/belajar-openshift/README.md

 To create an application using client tools, type the following command:

-    rhc app create boot diy-0.1
+    rhc create-app belajar diy-0.1

 This command creates an application *boot* using *DIY* cartridge and clones the repository to *boot* directory.

-# Step 2: Add PostgreSQL cartridge to application
+# Step 2: Add MySQL cartridge to application

-The application we are creating will use PostgreSQL database, hence we need to add appropriate cartridge to the application:
+The application we are creating will use MySQL database, hence we need to add appropriate cartridge to the application:

-	rhc cartridge add postgresql-9.2 --app boot
+	rhc cartridge add mysql-5.5 --app belajar

 After creating the cartridge, it is possible to check its status with the following command:

-    rhc cartridge status postgresql-9.2 --app boot
+    rhc cartridge status mysql-5.5 --app belajar

 # Step 3: Delete Template Application Source code